G. Harvey (Gerald Harvey Jones) (1933-2017)

 A graduate in fine arts at North Texas State University, Harvey taught full-time and painted nights and weekends for several years.
 It was through painting that he found his greatest satisfaction, and his native central Texas hill country provided the inspiration for most of his earliest work.
 With the development of his talent and the growth of his following, Harvey began to expand his artistic horizons.
 He left teaching and concentrated on a career in fine art.
 He sought the essence that is Texas and found it not only along the banks of the Guadalupe, but in cow camps west of the Pecos, and in the shadows of tall buildings in big Texas cities.
 The streets of Dallas once echoed with the sound of horses hooves and the jingle of spurs.

 Historic photographs reveal what it looked like, but only an artist like Harvey can enable a viewer to experience the mood and flavor or the time.
-Contemporary west art has too often centered on the literal representations from its roots in illustrations.
+Contemporary western art has too often centered on the literal representations from its roots in illustrations.
 Artists like G. Harvey take us a step further, to the subjective impressions that are unique to each great talent and which constitutes something special and basic to fine art expression.
-Harvey is a soft-spoken and unassuming man who cares deeply about what he paints without becoming maudlin or melodramatic.
+Harvey was a soft-spoken and unassuming man who cared deeply about what he painted without becoming maudlin or melodramatic.
 We sense there is more in each Harvey painting than just that which is confined to the canvas.

 Resources include: The American West: Legendary Artists of the Frontier, Dr. Rick Stewart, Hawthorne Publishing Company, 1986